 A good bathroom should first of all be functional.
 You also want it to be an enjoyable place for relaxation.

-Investing inadequate heating and making sure there are enough open windows for sunshine is important for creating a feel-good space.
+Investing in inadequate heating and making sure there are enough open windows for sunshine is important for creating a feel-good space.
 Good ventilation will prevent mould problems too.
 With mould being the number one issue bathrooms face, you might want to take the right precautionary measures early on in the project.

 Watching black specs of mould creep over your newly painted ceilings and walls is a bathroom nightmare.
 Even bathrooms that have plenty of open windows will need an exhaust fan to extract the steam and boost air quality.